- experienced, qualified teacher maintaining a friendly, but professional atmosphere

 I have been teaching people to play the piano since 1977 and in that time have helped hundreds of people to improve their music-making.
 Most students play ‘just for pleasure’, but quite a number have gone on to be professional musicians in various parts of the music business as performers, composers and teachers.

 I also work as a church organist and am an examiner (grades and diplomas) for the Associated Board of the Royal Schools of Music.
 I am a Fellow of the Incorporated Society of Musicians (ISM) - the musicians’ professional body.

-I am a licentiate and graduate of Trinity College of Music, London (LTCL and GTCL), with a basis of traditional musical knowledge and keyboard technique.
+I am a licentiate and graduate of Trinity College of Music, London (LTCL and GTCL), with have a basis of traditional musical knowledge and keyboard technique.
 In the past I have worked professionally with dance bands, playing bass guitar, electric piano and synths and spent some time in studio work, so I also have an interest in and some knowledge of contemporary music.
 I believe this breadth of musical interest is desirable in any musician and I encourage pupils to work at music from many different periods and various traditions.

 Fees (30-minute lessons):

 The first session is usually an initial meeting rather than a full lesson and is free of charge.
 Most people then take a long-term approach to lessons (which also attracts the best discount) but the full range of options is as follows:-

 - Single lessons (30 mins): £21 each;

 - Ongoing lessons (32 lessons per year): £50 per month, paid by standing order (approx 10% discount).